Robert Smith (musician): Guitar playing

 While recording the Cure's debut album, Three Imaginary Boys, in 1978, Smith was using a Woolworth's Top 20 electric guitar, and he was advised by Chris Parry to use a better instrument.
 Smith bought a Fender Jazzmaster, having recently seen Elvis Costello playing one on Top of the Pops.
-However, he then decided to have the Top 20 pickup installed in the Jazzmaster, giving it a third pickup.
+He then decided to have the Top 20 pickup installed in the Jazzmaster, giving it a third pickup.
 Smith explained this guitar customization in 1992: "The third pickup [in the Fender Jazzmaster] is from a Woolworth's Top 20 guitar, my very first electric.
 I took it in to record our first album, along with a little WEM combo amp.
 [Manager/producer] Chris Parry, who was paying for the record, said," you can't use that!"
 We went out and bought a Fender Jazzmaster, and I immediately had the Top 20 pickup installed in it, which really upset Chris.
 I played the entire Three Imaginary Boys album through a Top 20 pickup.
 It's a brilliant guitar, though I actually bought it because of how it looked."

-Smith's guitar work was first heard on the first Cure single "Killing An Arab", which was released in December 1978, where Smith performed an intricate Middle Eastern sounding descending and ascending guitar riff to accompany the song, as well as the B-side "10:15 Saturday Night", where Smith played a heavily-distorted 'tremolo bar' solo.
+Smith's guitar work was first heard on the first Cure single "Killing An Arab", which was released in December 1978, where Smith performed an intricate Middle Eastern sounding descending and ascending guitar riff to accompany the song, as well as the B-side "10:15 Saturday Night", where Smith played a heavily distorted 'tremolo bar' solo.
 Smith would soon expand on his guitar style further with the Cure's second album, Seventeen Seconds, notably on the single "A Forest", where Smith played an extended solo-outro on his Jazzmaster, as well as the single "Play For Today", where Smith demonstrated an intricate use of harmonics.